Mid-Cycle Gerrymandering (HB 1032)

 Oppose

-This bill would allow the General Assembly to redraw Indiana’s congressional map in any session, rather than limiting that authority to the current once per decade after the census.
-It also attempts to restrict a co-equal branch of government by rewriting the rules for court challenges.
-Courts would be barred from issuing temporary restraining orders (TROs) against maps, and any appeals in these cases would go directly to the Indiana Supreme Court, which would need to prioritize these cases over other matters.
+This bill would have allowed the General Assembly to redraw Indiana’s congressional map in any session, rather than limiting that authority to the current once per decade after the census.
+It also attempted to restrict a co-equal branch of government by rewriting the rules for court challenges.
+Courts would have been barred from issuing temporary restraining orders (TROs) against maps, and any appeals in these cases would have gone directly to the Indiana Supreme Court, which would prioritize these cases over other matters.

-We strongly oppose this bill because it represents the interests of Washington, not Hoosiers.
+We strongly opposed this bill because it represented the interests of Washington, not Hoosiers.
 Communities need representatives to advocate for their interests, and breaking them up unfairly deprives them of that.
 This process has also been done with very little transparency or opportunity for Hoosiers to provide input.

 Authors: